Why Most Sales Compensation Plans Fail | Tips for Sales Managers

 Transcript

-Plug: Paul Leon here. thank you so much for being consumer of the show
+Plug: Paul Leon here.
+Thank you so much for being a consumer of the show.

-Paul Leon: Welcome back to the managers mic I have with us a returning guests Trompolt.
-Scott, even though you're returning guests in case someone is new to this show and hasn't had an opportunity like I've had to meet you, who is Scott Trompolt to them,
+Paul Leon: Welcome back to The Managers Mic.
+I have with us a returning guest, Scott Trompolt.
+Scott, even though you are a returning guest, in case someone is new to this show and has not had an opportunity, like I have, to meet you, who is Scott Trompolt to them?

 Scott: Hmm.
 Well, first of all, Paul, I have to thank you for having me back on.
-Really appreciate the opportunity to talk to you and your audience and topics we've talked about in the past and what we're going to talk about today.
-But to your question, I'm a independent, compensation planning and design consultant.
-And what that really boils down to is that I help companies. ⁓
+I really appreciate the opportunity to talk to you and your audience about topics we have talked about in the past and what we are going to talk about today.
+But to your question, I am an independent compensation planning and design consultant.
+What that really boils down to is that I help companies—

-Plug: If you're a business owner who wants a free sales audit of your current sales process to evaluate possible gaps and you feel like can help you, please reach out to us directly at themanagersmic.com, and we'll set up a free. ⁓
+Plug: If you are a business owner who wants a free sales audit of your current sales process to evaluate possible gaps, and you feel like we can help you, please reach out to us directly at themanagersmic.com, and we will set up a free—

-Scott: figure out the best way to make a financial investment, not a financial advisor, but in essence, how to pay employees appropriately.
+Scott: —figure out the best way to make a financial investment.
+I am not a financial advisor, but in essence, I help companies determine how to pay employees appropriately—

-Plug: 30 minute consultation, no commitment at all.
-Just to have a relationship further, we can speak in real time.
+Plug: —30-minute consultation, no commitment at all.
+Just to take the relationship further, we can speak in real time.
 Thank you so much for being a listener and watcher of the show.
-And now back to the episode.
+And now, back to the episode.

-Scott: for the contributions they make in the organization.
-And there are a lot of different ways to do that.
-People think about base pay, and that's certainly very important, but there are also variable pay aspects that incredibly important.
-For example, sales compensation. is an area that I don't think gets as much attention out there than say base pay.
-And I think a lot of the rigor and the principles behind how you do base pay can be translated very effectively the area of sales compensation.
-But for a lot of reasons, that's not really always done.
-And that's, think, one of the topics that we're going to delve into today.
-So yes, I've been doing this as an independent for about 14 years, working with all sorts of industries and companies.
-And before that, I was in the corporate world.
-So I've had the opportunity to develop sales compensation plan designs, both within a corporate setting for many years and also on my own.
-And I've made some observations along the way.
+Scott: —for the contributions they make in the organization.
+There are a lot of different ways to do that.
+People think about base pay, and that is certainly very important, but there are also variable pay aspects that are incredibly important.
+For example, sales compensation is an area that I do not think gets as much attention out there as, say, base pay.
+I think a lot of the rigor and principles behind how you do base pay can be translated very effectively into the area of sales compensation.
+But for a lot of reasons, that is not always done.
+And that is, I think, one of the topics we are going to delve into today.
+So yes, I have been doing this as an independent for about 14 years, working with all sorts of industries and companies.
+Before that, I was in the corporate world.
+So I have had the opportunity to develop sales compensation plan designs both within a corporate setting for many years and also on my own.
+And I have made some observations along the way.

 Paul Leon: Hmm.
-I also would like to put a plug in before we get into the heart further about the book you wrote, the defragmented consultant I've been going through.
-And as I shared before we hit record a lot of the content from there has been catching my attention, part of your journey into where you've been.
-Would you like to speak to a little bit about if somebody's new to maybe the book you've just published on the defragmented consultant, what they would gain out of purchasing that book?
-Cause I know I've gotten some value out of it.
-I want to speak to that and we'll go a little deeper into this content we have.
+I would also like to put a plug in before we get further into the heart of this about the book you wrote, The Defragmented Consultant, which I have been going through.
+As I shared before we hit record, a lot of the content from there has been catching my attention, especially parts of your journey and where you have been.
+Would you like to speak a little bit about, if somebody is new to the book you just published, The Defragmented Consultant, what they would gain from purchasing it?
+I know I have gotten value out of it.
+I want to speak to that, and then we will go a little deeper into the content we have.

 Scott: Sure.
 Well, thank you, Paul.
-It's been out since December.
-It's on Amazon. and it's in all the different formats.
-I added hardcover not too long ago, because some people, I thought most people would like the e-copy or the paperback, but there are some hard copies that ⁓ selling and of interest, I think the important to understand about the book is it is not a compensation analysis type of book, because I mentioned I'm a compensation planning and design consultant.
-So it's not a book about that.
-I'm actually writing a book that in a particular area as a follow-up right now.
-But the Defragmented Consultant is really a book to help encourage folks who to into independent consulting.
-I'm 14 years and counting, but.
-I started to think that a lot of the books out there on this subject are kind of technically oriented.
-And I really wanted to get the message across that everything you've learned in the past, you need to bring forward, but you need to...
-Defragment you need to make it run more efficiently because ultimately You're going to most likely as an independent consultant be a force of one and you're to have multiple clients So how do you take your past and redefine it to make it more efficient?
-So that you can meet these multiple client needs and have multiple revenue streams So a lot about of the book is about that
+It has been out since December.
+It is on Amazon, and it is available in different formats.
+I added hardcover not too long ago because, while I thought most people would like the e-copy or the paperback, there has actually been some interest in the hardcover as well.
+I think what is important to understand about the book is that it is not a compensation analysis type of book, even though I mentioned that I am a compensation planning and design consultant.
+So it is not a book about that.
+I am actually writing a follow-up book in a particular area right now.
+But The Defragmented Consultant is really a book to help encourage folks who want to go into independent consulting.
+I am 14 years in and counting, but I started to think that a lot of the books out there on this subject are kind of technically oriented.
+I really wanted to get the message across that everything you have learned in the past, you need to bring forward, but you need to defragment it.
+You need to make it run more efficiently because, ultimately, as an independent consultant, you are most likely going to be a force of one, and you are going to have multiple clients.
+So how do you take your past and redefine it to make it more efficient so that you can meet these multiple client needs and have multiple revenue streams?
+A lot of the book is about that—

 Paul Leon: Hmm.

-Scott: and making that kind of transition.
-And so you really become this little individual corporation.
-So that's the theme of the book. to me, the greatest insecurity of all being tied to one firm, and I was for a number of years, and knowing that ⁓ layoffs come, anything can happen.
-Everybody is disposable in one way or the other.
+Scott: —and making that kind of transition so you really become this little individual corporation.
+That is the theme of the book.
+To me, the greatest insecurity of all is being tied to one firm, and I was for a number of years, and knowing that layoffs come and anything can happen.
+Everybody is disposable in one way or another—

 Paul Leon: Right.

-Scott: no matter what you think of your relative contribution.
-It's just a reality. this book is giving a little nudge to those folks that have the skills that are valuable and to redeploy them in a different way and to actually have more security in their life in the long run
+Scott: —no matter what you think of your relative contribution.
+It is just a reality.
+This book is giving a little nudge to those folks who have valuable skills and encouraging them to redeploy those skills in a different way so they can actually have more security in their life in the long run.

-Paul Leon: And I'll be putting a link to those who may want to check out the defragmented consultant into the show notes.
-So for those who want to someone's expertise and doing this 14 years and many years, making those tough transitions and make your career more bulletproof, please check out that link and click that.
-Scott, I'm going to read to you a post on LinkedIn that caught your attention.
+Paul Leon: And I will be putting a link in the show notes for those who may want to check out The Defragmented Consultant.
+So for those who want to learn from someone’s expertise after doing this for 14 years and making those tough transitions to make your career more bulletproof, please check out that link.
+Scott, I am going to read to you a post on LinkedIn that caught your attention.

 Scott: Mm-hmm.